maxgillham/CMPE365/uber/README.md

 # CMPE 365 Final Assignment
 Max Gillham - 10183941
 ## Topic - Uber
-Given two csv files describing the requests for a city and a adjancency matrix describing distance between locations, creat an optimal dispatching of drivers such that the time requestors spend waiting is minimized.
-The city graph data is 50 by 50, where entry (i,j) is amount of time taken to drive from node i to node j.
+Given two csv files, one being an adjacency matrix of locations and the other being ride request information, dispatch drivers for requests such that the time requesters spend waiting is minimized.
+The city graph data is 50 by 50 matrix, where entry (i,j) is amount of time taken to drive from node i to node j.
 These entries are all 0 for distance i -> j where i = j, and >= 0 elsewhere.
-The request data is sorted by the time of the request in the first column, the requested pickup location in the seccond column and the requested dropoff locaiton in the third column.
+The request data is sorted by the time of the request in the first column, the requested pickup location in the second column and the requested drop-off location in the third column.
+It is assumed a driver cannot look ahead to future request information to anticipate pickup locations.

-## Optimizing the Driver Navagation
+## Optimizing the Driver Navigation
 With the given city graph data, there weights i -> j = 0 when i != j.
-Also, there are distances in this graph that are not necesarily the shortest possible path.
-In order to optimize the drivers, we must optimize the paths the drivers take from node to node, for all possible nodes in the graph.
-To do this I implemented the Floyd Warshall algorithm as the shortest path has to be calculated for each node, to every other possible node.
-The result is a adjacency matrix, however each edge weight is now the weight of the shortest possible path.
+Also, there are distances in this graph that are not necessarily the shortest possible path.
+In order to optimize the drivers, we must optimize the paths the drivers take from node to node.
+Since we do not know where the drivers will be requested, we must compute all shortest paths to each node, starting at each location in the graph.
+Since we need to find all shortest paths for each starting node, this brings rise to the Floyd Warshall algorithm.
+The result of the algorithm is a directed graph, however each distance in the graph is distance of the shortest possible path.
 Below is the pseudo code for this algorithm.
+This first part of the algorithm just changes the weights of the graph data to infinity if the distance from node to node is zero and the nodes are not the same location.

 ```
 for each i from 1 to 50